poseiduino/poseiduino/README.md

 * Arduino Uno
 * Raspberry Pi

-NanoESPs and Arduino/Raspi are situated in different windows (north, west) of my flat.

 ## Code

-Sketches and skripts are slightly revised copies from other tutorials.
+Sketches and skripts are slightly revised or combined copies from other tutorials, mainly from arduino.cc .
-Compare
-* for NanoESP and Thingspeak: http://iot.fkainka.de/day-19
+Compare for NanoESP and Thingspeak: http://iot.fkainka.de/day-19

 ## Related Github Projects